tearust/teaproject/obsidian/_epochs/README.md

 Owning a SEAT is one of the fastest way to earn TEA mining income.
 However you will also need to share to cost of running a state machine.
 In Alpha release, the cost is AWS Nitro machine rental fee.
 However own a SEAT will need to share the cost of AWS Nitro rental by paying USDT.
 To make this possible, top up and withdraw USDT is added as a new feature.
 There is no other feature open to USDT payment rather than sharing AWS Nitro cost.
 TEA is the only utility token used in TEA ecosystem.

+#### Hot upgrade

+For most minor system upgrades, when the new version of WebAssembly code releases, the upgrade happens gracefully as if it was a regular transaction.
+In most cases, the end user will not notice the upgrade happened.

+However, for some major upgrade a "warm" upgrade are required.
+That means all users will get a notice about the up coming upgrades.
+During the upgrade, all transactions would be on hold till upgrade is completed.

 ### Notes to test users

 Make sure you are still using **Goerli** testnet.
 This is NOT **Mainnet**.
 If you set your metamask connects to ETH Mainnet, you cannot join the Alpha release.